John Gurtler

 John Gurtler II is an American sportscaster.
 He is most noted for having succeeded Ted Darling as television play-by-play announcer for the Buffalo Sabres, a position he held from 1992 until 1995.
 Previously, he served as the intermission host from 1989 to 1991.
-He currently serves as the radio play-by-play announcer for the Buffalo Bandits (with Randy Mearns as his color commentator) and has served as the public address announcer for the Buffalo Bills.
+He currently serves as the radio play-by-play announcer for the Buffalo Bandits and has served as the public address announcer for the Buffalo Bills.

 Early life

 A native of Denver, Gurtler earned a football scholarship to Western State College.
 He quit football after three days to pursue other campus activities, including acting.

 Early career

 Gurtler's early work includes serving as the radio play-by-play announcer for the Colorado Flames of the Central Hockey League and working as a sports director for KJCT in Grand Junction, Colorado and weekend sports anchor KRDO-TV in Colorado Springs, Colorado.
 In 1984, he moved to New York to become the play-by-play announcer for the Rochester Americans.